CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/withdraw-and-burn.md

 ### `donate_admin_fees`
 !!! description "`0xECB.donate_admin_fees(_pool: address):`"

-    !!!info
+    !!!warning
-        Most pools **do not** have this donation function implemented!
+        **Most pools do not have this donation function implemented!**

     !!!guard "Guarded Method"
         This function is only callable by the `ownership_admin` or its prior approved wallets.